-Disclaimer: We are not lawyers and therefore the above laws are subject to interpretation.
-For legal reasons, please read applicable laws prior to purchasing a boot knife.
+Disclaimer: We are not lawyers, and therefore the above laws are subject to interpretation.
+For legal reasons, please read applicable laws before purchasing a boot knife.

-When it comes to deciding between a single or double edge boot knife (assuming these are legal in your state), it really comes down to personal preference.
+When deciding between a single or double edge boot knife (assuming these are legal in your state), it really comes down to personal preference.

-With a single edge boot knife, should you ever want to perform a slicing motion, the utility of a dull side on the blade will give you the opportunity to exert pressure to the blade in a downward motion with your thumb or other hand.
+With a single edge boot knife, should you ever want to perform a slicing motion, the utility of a dull side on the blade will allow you to exert pressure on the blade in a downward motion with your thumb or other hand.

 However, with a double edge boot knife, you have a much more lethal self-defense weapon at your disposal at all times.

 Should You Get A Boot Knife With A Serrated Edge?